application-research/delta-dm/docs/api.md

 {
   provider: "f01234", // required!
 ID of the SP to create deals with
   dataset: "test-dataset", // optional - if unspecified, will select content from any dataset
-  numDeals: 10, // optional - if unspecified, then numTib must be specified.
-Number of deals to make }
+  num_deals: 10, // Number of deals to make
+	delay_start_days: 3 // Optional - delay start of deals by this many days.
+Default is 3.
+Must be between 1 and 14.
+}
 ```